TuchthamSung086/ChAMP-Backend-Final-Project/README.md

 I plan to use Golang, which I have zero experience with.

+### Setup your own .env

+Create your own .env file from .env.example

+You can use the exact database service, I am not planning to close it soon.

 ### These are the keywords I will try to adapt into my project.

 1. Gin: rest api